Skip to main content

 João Pedro SilvaUniversity of Porto, Portugal

-BMC Health Services Research is calling for papers on health services for substance use disorders.
+BMC Health Services Research called for papers on Health services for substance use disorders.
 Along with a more general trend affecting mental health disorders, the COVID-19 pandemic led to an increase in prevalence of substance use disorders (SUDs) and in the severity of pre-existing SUDs.
 Numerous comorbidities including psychological, psychiatric, neurological, cardiovascular, respiratory, liver and sexually transmitted infections are frequently associated with SUDs and these further increase the SUDs-related burden on the health systems.
-This Collection calls for papers describing measures taken withing health systems to respond to these unprecedented challenges, increase care access and improve care.
+This Collection features papers describing measures taken withing health systems to respond to these unprecedented challenges, increase care access and improve care.

 Meet the Guest Editors